chokkipaterne/odsag/README.md

 # ODSAG
 ODSAG (Open Data Semantic Annotation and Graph), a chrome extension that automatically annotates any open dataset and creates graphs (minimal and full graphs) from it.
+This work has been accepted at the EGOV 2022 conference.
+Use the following link for more details: https://researchportal.unamur.be/en/publications/odsag-enhancing-open-data-discoverability-and-understanding-throu .

 ## How to install
 * Clone the repository